 Thiele Small Parameters

 The Thiele Small Parameters (often referred to as T/S Parameters) are provided in specification sheets by most manufacturers – but what are they for?
-If you read through the section on parameters you’ll get a more detailed explanation on the significance of each parameter, but put simply they are a set of parameters which define the electromechanical properties of the loudspeaker driver, which are a measure of how it behaves electrically, and mechanically.
+A more detailed explanation of each parameter is provided in the relevant sections, but in simple terms, these parameters define the electromechanical properties of a loudspeaker driver, describing its electrical and mechanical behavior.

 Once you understand some of the basics of the Thiele Small parameters, you will know what to look for when it comes to choosing a loudspeaker driver.
-If you’re not interested in the nitty gritty, then it’s probably sufficient to be aware that the parameters are normally used when it comes to doing simulations of loudspeaker behaviour for purposes of optimising cabinet design.
+If you’re not interested in the finer details, it’s enough to know that these parameters are mainly used for simulating loudspeaker behavior to optimize cabinet design.
+For those keen to learn more about these parameters, this section should cover almost everything you need to know.

-The following are small signal mechanical parameters, and are measured at small signal levels
+The following small signal mechanical parameters describe a driver’s behaviour at low power levels

-- Mms – The Moving Mass of the cone, including air load.
+- Mms – Moving mass of the cone, including air load

-- Cms – Compliance of the driver suspension (compliance is the opposite of stiffness)
+- Cms – Compliance – Flexibility of the suspension, opposite of stiffness

 - Rms – Mechanical resistance of the suspension